 - Sanding Sugar: For extra crunch and color, but you can also use your favorite Valentine's Day sprinkles!

-Add Wet Ingredients: Mix in the egg and vanilla extract until combined, scraping down the sides of the bowl with a spatula as needed.
+4. Mix: Mix until combined, scraping down the sides of the bowl with a spatula as needed.

-Add Dry Ingredients: Add flour mixture, and mix until just combined, being sure not to overmix the cookie dough.
+5. Mix in Flour: Add the flour mixture, and mix on medium for until just combined, about 1-2 minutes.
+Do not overmix the cookie dough.

-Chill Dough: Cover the bowl of cookie dough with plastic wrap and place in the refrigerator for 30 minutes.
-While the dough is chilling, preheat the oven to 350℉ and unwrap your chocolate hearts.
+6. Chill: Cover the bowl of cookie dough with plastic wrap and place in the refrigerator for 30 minutes.
+While the dough is chill, pre-heat oven to 350℉ and unwrap candy.

-Roll in Sanding Sugar: Once the dough has chilled, scoop tablespoon-sized portions of dough and roll them into balls.
+7. Roll Cookies: Once the dough has chilled, scoop tablespoon-sized portions of dough and roll them into balls.
 Then, roll each dough ball in a bowl of sanding sugar or sprinkles to coat.
 Place the coated cookie dough balls onto a baking sheet lined with parchment paper, keeping them at least 2 inches apart.

-Bake: Bake one baking sheet at a time in the middle rack of the preheated oven for 8-10 minutes, or until the edges just start to brown and there is some slight cracking.
+8. Bake Cookies: Bake one baking sheet at a time in a preheated oven in the middle rack of the preheated oven for 8-10 minutes, or until the edges just start to brown and there is some slight cracking.

 Tips and Tricks